Envelopes and refinements in categories, with applications to Functional Analysis: The category of stereotype spaces

-2. (i)$\Longleftarrow$(ii).
-Conversely, suppose $\ph^\star:Y^\star\to X^\star$ is relatively closed, and $U$ is a closed absolutely convex neighborhood of zero in $X$ satisfying \eqref{uslovno-otkr-otobrazh}.
-Its polar $T=U^\circ$ is an absolutely convex compact in $X^\star$, and the condition \eqref{uslovno-otkr-otobrazh} is equivalent to the condition \eqref{uslovno-otkr-otobrazh-1}.
-This in its turn means the inclusion $T\subseteq \ph^\star(Y^\star)$, and since $\ph^\star$ is relatively closed, there exists an absolutely convex compact set $S\subseteq Y^\star$ such that
+The reverse implication.
+Let $\ph^\star:Y^\star\to X^\star$ be relatively closed and $U$ be an absolutely convex neighbourhood of zero in $X$ satisfying \eqref{uslovno-otkr-otobrazh}.
+Consider the polar $T=U^\circ$.
+This is a closed absolutely convex totally bounded set in $X^\star$, and for it the condition \eqref{uslovno-otkr-otobrazh} is equivalent to \eqref{uslovno-otkr-otobrazh-1}.
+This in its turn means $T\subseteq \ph^\star(Y^\star)$, and since $\ph^\star$ is relatively closed, there must exist an absolutely convex totally bounded set $S\subseteq Y^\star$ such that